research-ag/wallet/README.md

 npm run dev
 ```

-6. Open your web browser and visit `http://localhost:3000` to access the HPL Wallet application.
+6. Open your web browser and visit `http://localhost:3000` to access the ICRC-1 Wallet application.

 ## Features